Courses for Staff

 This course is aimed at all staff working with a school.
 It provides learners with the knowledge and skills to prevent and control the spread of infections within an educational or related setting.

 This course is designed for staff who are taking on the role of a Covid Warden for their school.
 The training provides information about the role, and the disease and covers the fundamentals of infection prevention and control for Covid-19, as well as tips and resources.

 COSHH Awareness for School Staff

-This qualification is for school staff that work in an environment with hazardous substances exist.
-The course aims to raises awareness of the dangers associated with hazardous substances and the practical steps that can be taken to eliminate or reduce the risks that they present.
+This qualification is for school staff who work in an environment with hazardous substances exist.
+The course aims to raise awareness of the dangers associated with hazardous substances and the practical steps that can be taken to eliminate or reduce the risks that they present.